Welcome to TotalMSK's website.

-Each of us is unique and this needs considering when assessing and treating.
-We are unique in terms of biology, social and psychological factors.
+Each of us is unique, and this needs considering when assessing and treating.
+We are all unique, biologically, socially and psychologically.
 Such factors affect who we are and the sorts of forces our bodies are subjected too.
 Tissues within the body change or adapt based on what happens to them.
-Some types of forces are beneficial for tissues, such as some types of exercise.
-That said, too much force or overuse can be of detriment to tissues and can lead to problems.
-A problem in one area often leads to problems in other areas, as each part affects the next.
-Much like anything mechanical, when everything is working as normal there are no issues.
+Some types of loading may prove beneficial, such as some types of exercise.
+That said, too much load, force or overuse might damage tissues and often leads to other problems.
+A problem in one area often leads to issues in elsewhere, as each part affects the next.
+Much like anything mechanical, when everything is working correctly there are no issues.
 Most people think nothing of car maintenance and know that all the parts need to work and move.
-If the parts are not working correctly then they start to wear incorrectly and break.
-It can then be expensive to fix the car, as one area affects another.
+If the parts are not working efficiently, there is a tendency early wear, tear, dysfunction or breakage.
+It can then be expensive to fix the car, as each area affects another.
 The human body is not much different to a car in that respect.
-Unlike a car the body learns movement patterns which alter due to injury and which also need to change.
-It may be possible to treat the initial pain in a treatment or two, but the other tissue changes are likely to remain.
-As with the car, this often leads to further problems later on.
+Unlike a car, the body learns movement patterns which alter due to injury.
+Such learnt movements then need addressing as part of any comprehensive treatment plan.

-When treating the body one needs to consider a large number of factors.
-As a result, all new patient's are thoroughly assessed prior to treatment.
-There are three aspects to the assessment and treatment process, which aid with better patient outcomes:-
+When treating the body, one needs to consider a large number of factors.
+As a result, all new patients undergo a thorough assessment before any form of intervention.
+There are three aspects of the assessment and treatment process, which aid with better patient outcomes:-

 - Patient history (Biological, Social and Psychological aspects)

 - Structure and Function (Anatomy, Physiology, Biomechanics, Pathology)